 Prior to the menopause, the recommended daily intake for iron is 18 mg per day.
 After women stop menstruating, the recommended level goes down to 8 mg of iron per day.
 Alive multivitamins contain 15 mg of iron per day and may supply around 10 mg of iron per day after digestion so these would be suitable for both prior to menopause and beyond menopause.
 The exception would be if you have a very good diet rich in iron-rich foods which may include red meat, fish and greens.
 If this is the case then you may wish to take a supplement that provides a much smaller amount of iron, such as Terranova Living Multinutrient Complex.

 Fatty fish such as salmon, sardines and mackerel are rich sources of omega-3’s.
-There are numerous studies which indicate that omega 3’s can have a positive effect on the heart, joints and the brain.
-One particular study found that those with higher omega 3’s in the bloodstream had a lower risk of unhealthy ageing.
+There are numerous studies which indicate that omega 3 supplements can have a positive effect on the heart, joints and the brain.
+One particular study found that those with higher levels of omega 3’s in the bloodstream had a lower risk of unhealthy ageing.

-Whilst eating oily fish two or three times a week is the best option, this is not always possible for a variety of reasons and so it may be advisable to take fish oil capsules to fill the nutritional gap.
+Whilst eating oily fish two or three times a week is the best option, this is not always possible for a variety of reasons and so it may be advisable to take omega 3 supplements such as fish oil capsules or to fill the nutritional gap.

 Life and Soul Omega 3 Fish Oil capsules contain omega 3’s from oily fish such as sardines, anchovies and mackerel.
 The capsules are small, the product is pure and free from toxins and there is no fishy aftertaste.